MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Sign up for the preview.

-2. Create a Common Data Service (CDS) environment, if you don't already have one.
+2. Create a Common Data Service for Apps environment, if you don't already have one.

 3. Install the Guides solution.